iftikhar8/thesis/chapters/applied/docs/applied.md

 ### The biophysical model

-Connectivity patterns of *E. daemelii* were estimated using the ZISSOU biophysical dispersal model [BDM; v1.1.3; @hawes2018]; see the methods in Chapter 4 for a complete description.
+Connectivity patterns of *E. daemelii* were estimated using the ZISSOU biophysical dispersal model [BDM; v1.1.3; @hawes2018]; see the methods in Chapter 4 for a complete description (see Appendix C for configuration files).
 ZISSOU is an individual-based model, moving larvae within the system using a coupled biological-physical model.
 Larvae are advected within the model domain using the output from a hydrodynamic model and turbulent processes.
 The biological model applies traits (i.e. pelagic larval duration, developmental rates) and behaviours (i.e. ontogenetic vertical migration, orientated horizontal swimming) that influence the dispersal.
 If an individual larva reaches suitable habitat before the end of the pelagic larval duration it settles, and no post-settlement processes are considered.

 The physical model was forced with hydrodynamic flow data from BRAN3 [Bluelink reanalysis, version 3p5; @oke2013], a data-assimilating hindcast model which resolves mesoscale eddies with mean daily velocities.
 BRAN3 has a resolution of 0.1° latitude and longitude and resolves depth velocities at bins of 5-10 m.
 As with similar studies [@condie2016; @chiswell2011], an eddy diffusivity value (K) of 300 ms^-1^ was implemented in the model.
 Larvae positions in the BDM were updated based on a time step of two hours.